United States Citizenship and Immigration Services

 Our team rapidly accelerated the modernization of the legacy biometric systems that were in place at the start of the contract.
 We wanted to minimize the amount of down time that each part of the system would need in order to complete updates and increase the overall quality of the biometrics collection lifecycle.
 We implemented an agile methodology based approach to product development in order to optimize the development process.
 Our teams used DevSecOps and human-centered design practices to optimize how these systems will verify the identities of its users and cross reference across platforms.
 We also introduced machine learning to the program in order to opimize the biometrics collection experience.

-Our team greatly reduced cloud hosting costs within our first months on the project.
+Our team greatly reduced cloud hosting costs within our first months on the project by optimizing the cloud infrastructure.

 We strategically introduced the use of machine learning to improve the quality of biometrics collection and scheduling processes.